BurningMUD/burningmud.github.io/docs/mobprogs.markdown

     * A Tick, that players may be more familiar with, is about 75 seconds of real time, which corresponds to 1 hour of game time.
     * As time may pass, during the time it takes for the mobprog sequence to run, sometimes mobprogs will attempt to target victims which are no longer present.
 MPAT command allows you to act upon any room in the game as if they mobile is in the other room during the MPAT command.

-* If-statements are not required in basic progs, but as the mud may drop some mobprog commands if too much CPU usage occurs, it seems that through testing, the best way to ensure that a mobprog always triggers, is to wrap it inside an if-statement.
+* If-statements are not required in basic progs, but as the mud may drop some mobprog commands if too much CPU usage occurs, it seems that through testing, the best way to ensure that a mobprog always triggers, is to wrap an if-statement around the mobprog logic.
 This can often simply be an if rand(100) statement, which just means that 100% of the time, this event will trigger, when the mobprog itself is activated.
 Without this if-statement, it seems the mud may process the command more lazily or not at all in rare instances.

 * Individual mobprogs are limited to 120 lines.